-The Campgrounds and Pools Unit (CPU) within the Drinking Water and Municipal Assistance Division, Michigan Department of Environmental Quality (DEQ), issues the permit required to construct a new campground or to alter an existing campground or campground facilities.
+The Campgrounds and Pools Unit (CPU) within the Drinking Water and Environmental Health, Michigan Department of Environment, Great Lakes, and Energy (EGLE), issues the permit required to construct a new campground or to alter an existing campground or campground facilities.

 A. NAME OF PERMIT OR APPROVAL:

 Campground Construction Permit

 Public Health Code, Public Act 368 of 1978, as amended

 Section 12505, Campground Construction Permits, Public Health Code, Public Act 368 of 1978, as amended (MCL 333.12505).

 The requirements set forth in Michigan's Public Health Code, 1978 PA 368, as amended, and the administrative rules adopted pursuant to the act apply to this permit